Actindo-AG/Documentation/ProcessDocumentation/ImportOrderCreateDeliveryNote.md

 ![Create  deliveries](../Assets/Screenshots/ProcessDocumentation/CreateDeliveries.png "[Create deliveries]")

-The *Create deliveries* action is used to create the delivery note/s.
+The *Create deliveries* action is used to create the delivery note(s).
 For each (partial) delivery, a single delivery note is created in the *Order management* module.
 The delivery note is necessary to trigger that the order will leave the warehouse.
+If there is no stock in the warehouse, the action will run on error and the process will be canceled.

 #### Settings

 The *Description* field contains the API endpoint that is addressed in this action.
-The *Key*, *Label*, *Queue type* and *Max tries* field have no functional meaning for the action.
+The *Key*, *Label*, *Queue type*, *Max tries* and *Long Description* fields have no functional meaning for the action.

 - *Description*
   .createDelivery | Create a delivery (delivery notes or dropship delivery notes) for a business document (/Actindo.Modules.RetailSuite.RetailSuiteFaktBase.BusinessDocuments.createDelivery)

-**Static inputs**

-No static inputs defined.

 ### Start subprocess